 Other requirements for running a transaction system on Hadoop include backup, recovery, fault-tolerance, and disaster recovery capabilities.
 To accelerate the adoption of next-generation Hadoop, it’s important that it be compatible with existing IT tools that perform these functions for existing RDBMS systems.

 Now that YARN is available to provide resource management for Hadoop clusters, fast response-time performance and near real-time are required for operational Hadoop.
 These requirements are essentially driving the development of projects like Apache Storm, as well as distributed in-memory architectures like Apache Spark.
-Other performance improvements that support these requirements include Apache Hive and Drill, as well as higher-performance HDFS replacements such as MapR-FS.
+Other performance improvements that support these requirements include Apache Hive and Drill, as well as higher-performance HDFS replacements such as MapR XD.